 Many real estate investors and contractors rely on hard money loans or direct loans to fund their projects as these provide fast source of funds without much paperwork and time.

 This is the person/people who will look at the scope of the project ahead.
 They will then provide you with a preliminary budget.
 Creating a plan of the design, they will also help you when it comes to liaising with the right departments.
 This is especially so for permits as well as advising contractors on the necessary details.
 The costs here are in the form of the architect’s time, which should ideally be invoiced as a fixed rate.

 This is the person or indeed company who will carry out the job of building your 4 plex.
 They will use the required number of subcontractors to provide the materials, deliver on the plans, and finalize your build.
-It’s strongly advised that you aim for a figure here and get a quote.
+It’s strongly advised that you aim for a figure here and get a quote of affordable properties.
 This can be used by the contractors to determine when they may need to stop and converse with you once again, should more time be required.
 Be wary of selecting those contractors that want paying by the hour here.